-Now you can solve a multiclass classification task using a multi-layer perceptron.
-We use hand-written digits dataset called MNIST, which is one of the long-standing de facto "hello world" of machine learning.
+Now you can solve a multiclass classification task using a multi-layer perceptron (MLP).
+We use a hand-written digits dataset called MNIST, which is one of the long-standing de facto "hello world" examples used in machine learning.
 This MNIST example is also found in the examples/mnist directory of the official repository.
 We show how to use Trainer to construct and run the training loop in this section.